Higher Order Automatic Differentiation of Higher Order Functions: Extending the language: variant and inductive types

-Given a neural network $f:\bProd{\List{\reals^k}}{P}\To\reals$, we can build a new one that operates on on a data set for which some covariates (features) are missing, by passing in default values to replace the missing covariates:
+Given a neural network $f:\bProd{\List{\reals^k}}{P}\To\reals$, we can build a new one that operates on a dataset for which some covariates (features) are missing, by passing default values to replace the missing covariates:

-Then, given a data set $l$ with missing covariates, we can perform automatic differentiation on this network to optimize, simultaneously, the ordinary network parameters~$w$ \emph{and} the default values for missing covariates $m$. \end{exa}
+Then, given a dataset $l$ with missing covariates, we can perform automatic differentiation on this network to optimize the ordinary network parameters~$w$ \emph{and} the default values for missing covariates $m$ simultaneously. \end{example}